Disposable Camera

 How Long Do Disposable Cameras Last Undeveloped?

 How long undeveloped film lasts is largely determined by how the camera is stored.
 The results will be disappointing if it is stored where temperatures change or where humidity can alter the film.
-If kept in a safe place,
+If kept in a safe place away from:

 • Heat from the sun